hash-bang/async-chainable/README.md

 The final stage in the chain, `.end()` must be called to execute the queue of actions.
 If given arguments it functions the same as `.then(func).reset()` (i.e. execute the action in series and then reset).

-While similar to `then()` this function is used primerially as the *last* thing a chain should resolve as it can also catch errors.
+While similar to `then()` this function is used as the *last* thing a chain should resolve as it can also catch errors.

 	asyncChainable.
 		.then('foo', fooFunc) // Execute and wait for fooFunc() to complete